mudakirfazili/Mixed-Signal-Design-Hackathon/README.md

 ## Problem Statement

 Development and analysis of a 7T SRAM cell on 130nm fabrication technology using eSIM.
-1. Plot the various signal to noise margins.
+1. Verify the read and write operations
-2. Determine the access time.
+2. Design digital peripheral circuitry.
-3. Calculate the area estimates.
+3. Integration and verification.

 # Basics of SRAM